Hegroup-Bioinformatics/PubMineLLM/README.md

 # PubMineLLM

-Primarily developed by Matt Ataso in He Lab, PubMineLLM takes inputs of PMIDs in csv, space seperated, or manual inputs.
+Primarily developed by Matt Asato in He Lab, PubMineLLM takes inputs of PMIDs in csv, space seperated, or manual inputs.
 The program outputs a vaccine csv with fields:
 - pmcid
 - vaccine_name
 - vaccine_target_pathogen